blog posts

 [9] "var_x" "varname"

-Variables starting with (.); Are hidden (Hayden); They can be listed using the “all.names = TRUE” argument to the Is () function.
+Variables starting with (.)
+They are hidden (Hayden); They can be listed using the “all.names = TRUE” argument to the Is () function.

 print (ls (all.name = TRUE)

-When we run the above code; The following result is obtain:
+When we run the above code, the following result is obtained:

 [1] “.cars” “.Random.seed” “.var_name” “.varname” “.varname2”